-- 6.1 Risk is the threat that an event or action will adversely affect the ability to achieve a desired outcomes or execute strategies successfully. - 6.2 To manage risk effectively, the risks associated with each capital project need to be systematically identified, analysed, influenced and monitored. - 6.3 The Commissioner will require the Chief Constable to put in place a mechanism to manage risk.
+- 6.1 Risk is the threat that an event or action will adversely affect the ability to achieve a desired outcome or execute strategies successfully. - 6.2 To manage risk effectively, the risks associated with each capital project need to be systematically identified, analysed, influenced and monitored. - 6.3 The Commissioner will require the Chief Constable to put in place a mechanism to manage risk.
 The Commissioner and Staffordshire Police considers its appetite to risk to be low.
-Risks are assessed continually from both an operational and financial perspective. - 6.4 In carrying out due diligence, potential project risk are identified and relevant mitigation measures documented prior to approval. - 6.5 All risks are then managed in line with the Force's Risk Management Policy which includes documenting risks on a risk register, assigning owners, regular review of risks and Red Amber Green (RAG) rating. - 6.6 The Director of Finance will report on the deliverability, affordability and risk associated with this Capital Strategy and the associated capital programme.
-Where appropriate they will have access to specialised advice to enable them to reach their conclusions.

-- 6.7 There are many categories of risk to be mindful of; these are detailed in Appendix 3:

-- Credit Risk

-- Liquidity Risk

-- Interest Rate Risk

-- Exchange Rate Risk

-- Inflation Risk

-- Legal and Regulatory Risk

-- Fraud, Error and Corruption
+Risks are assessed continually from both an operational and financial perspective. - 6.4 In carrying out due diligence, potential project risks are identified and relevant mitigation measures documented prior to approval. - 6.5 All risks are then managed in line with the force's Risk Management Policy which includes documenting risks on a risk register, assigning owners, regular review of risks and Red Amber Green (RAG) rating. - 6.6 The Director of Finance will report on the deliverability, affordability and risk associated with this Capital Strategy and the associated capital programme.
+Where appropriate they will have access to specialised advice to enable them to reach their conclusions. - 6.7 There are many categories of risk to be mindful of; these are detailed in Appendix 3: - Credit Risk - Liquidity Risk - Interest Rate Risk - Exchange Rate Risk - Inflation Risk - Legal and Regulatory Risk - Fraud, Error and Corruption

-7. Capital Programme 2022/23 to 2025/26
+7. Capital Programme 2023/24 to 2026/27

-- 7.1 The proposed Capital Programme for 2022/23 to 2025/26 is contained within Appendix 1 of this report.
-The total Capital Programme for 2022/23 has been estimated at £20.1m, for 2022/23, £17.5m for 2023/24, £21.4m for 2024/25 and £4.3m for 2025/26. - 7.2 The Staffordshire Commissioner is required to set estimates, impose limits and to report and publish actuals in line with The Prudential Code.
-The indicators for adoption by the Authority for 2022/23 to 2025/26 are set out in Appendix 2. - 7.3 The revenue consequences of the proposed programme have been taken into account in the development of the revenue budget and the required prudential indicators are set out in Appendix 2 and also the accompanying Treasury Management Strategy. - 7.4 The core Capital Programme was considered by both the Commissioner and the Force at the Strategic Governance Board meeting on the 18th January 2022.
-The Programme includes investment on operational areas of premises, IT and vehicle fleet, together with assumptions for Capital Receipts and timings of work.
-The Commissioner provided scrutiny and oversight given the size of the expected spend. - 7.5 Over recent years the Force has seen significant investment through the capital programme into digital technology.
-The capital programme for 2022/23 to 2025/26 will continue to focus investment on the shared priority of Digital Technology, with an increased focus on maximising the opportunities for sharing estate both with Staffordshire Fire and Rescue service as well as other public sector partners to drive value for the taxpayer and allow for the prioritisation of investment in Digital Technology. - 7.6 The capital programme will see debt repayments, as a percentage of the net revenue budget, increase throughout the period of the MTFS.
+7.1 The proposed capital programme for 2023/24 to 2026/27 is contained within Appendix 1 of this report.
+The total capital programme for 2023/24 has been estimated at £15.4m, £12m for 2024/5, £13.6m for 2025/26 and £7.3m for 2026/27.

+- 7.2 The Staffordshire Commissioner is required to set estimates, impose limits and to report and publish actuals in line with The Prudential Code.
+The indicators for adoption by the Authority for 2023/24 to 2026/27 are set out in Appendix 2. - 7.3 The revenue consequences of the proposed programme have been taken in to account in the development of the revenue budget and the required prudential indicators are set out in Appendix 2 and also the accompanying Treasury Management Strategy. - 7.4 Over recent years the force has seen significant investment through the capital programme into digital technology.
+The capital programme for 2023/24 to 2026/27 will continue to focus investment on the shared priority of digital technology, as well as support the delivery of the key priorities for the joint estate. - 7.5 The capital programme will see debt repayments, as a percentage of the net revenue budget, increase in the years up to 2025/26, falling in 2026/27.
 On this metric the affordability of the capital programme will continue to consume a greater percentage of revenue spend over the MTFS period.
 However, compared to other local public sector bodies these repayments remain low.
 The Commissioner is committed to maintaining revenue contributions to the capital programme, in particular for purchasing short life assets.
-This strikes a fair balance between the need for investment and the burden left to future taxpayers to service these investments.
+This strikes a fair balance between the need for investment and the burden left to future taxpayers to service these investments. - 7.6 The Commissioner has undertaken an extensive review of the capital programme for the 2023/24 MTFS, which results in a considerable saving across the period compared to the 2023/24 MTFS as shown in the table below: